Chitkul , Barshaini

 Chitkul village is the last inhabited village before the Indo-Tibetian border gives way to China.
 It is a village in Kinnaur district of Himachal Pradesh.
-Located at a distance of 26 KMs north of Sangla and situated at height of 3450 feet, this place is like a pre-Raphaelite painting.
+Located at a distance of 26 Kms north of Sangla and situated at height of 3450 feet, this place is like a pre-Raphaelite painting.
 The frosty Himalayan River Baspa flows through it having meandered through mysterious pine forests.
 It overlooks the snow-capped Nee-La range.
-It’s the Nee-la wherefrom Baspa originates.
+It’s the Nee-la where from Baspa originates.
 The village abounds in typical Himachali architectural cottages of slate or wooden roofs.
 The Kagyupa temple has special significance because it houses a rare image of Shakyamuni Buddha with four directional kinds placed on every side.
 They say that the presiding deity of the village, Mathi is very alive and must be paid homage to.
 It falls directly on the Kinner Kailash parikrama route.

 Chitkul can only be visited during months from May to October, during winters the roads get blocked dew to thick snow.
-The inhabitants of Chitkul and other villages move to lower regions of Himachal during this period.
+In winters that the inhabitants of Chitkul have to move to lower regions of Himachal because of the extreme climatic conditions.
 Special Inner Line Permit needs to be taken if one wants to travel beyond Chitkul towards Indo-Tibet border.
 Not long ago, such permit was required to enter Sangla valley as well due to it being close to the Indo-Tibet border.
 One of the specialties of Chitkul is Potatoes.
 They are known as one of the best potatoes in the world and are very costly.

 A small town called Kalpa is another nearby location that can be visited.
 Kalpa is next to Sutlej river valley in the Kinnaur district.
 Kalpa gives amazing views of Kinnar Kailash Mountain.